-More often than not, women who find themselves in the position of requiring a late term abortion have to travel interstate to access the procedure, adding another dimension of difficulty in what may already be an incredibly challenging time.
+More often than not, women who find themselves in the position of requiring a later term abortion have to travel interstate to access the procedure, adding another dimension of difficulty in what may already be an incredibly challenging time.

-Summary of state and territory abortion laws
+Summary of state and territory abortion laws on second term abortion

 Australian Capital Territory: Abortion is legal when provided by a medical doctor in an approved medical facility.

 New South Wales: Abortion is still criminalised, however, it is deemed lawful if the pregnancy puts the mental or physical health of the mother at risk.
 ‘Mental health’ has subsequently been interpreted to include the potential effects of social and economic stress of the pregnancy on the woman or after the birth.
 There is currently a consolidated push to decriminalise and reform NSW abortion laws.